"[S]eamlessly, miraculously, his judicious eye imbues even the dreadful with beauty and meaning." —New York Times

 “The most potent ingredient in virtually every one of Bob Hicok's compact, well-turned poems is a laughter as old as humanity itself, a sweet waggery that suggests there's almost no problem that can't be solved by this poet's gentle humor.” —New York Times Book Review

 “Bob Hicok’s poetry is a…temporary solace from the chaos of the world,” declares the LA Times.
-Words for Empty and Words for Full (University of Pittsburgh Press, 2010) is his most recent collection.
+His most recent collection, Elegy Owed (Copper Canyon Press), was published in April 2013 and Words for Empty and Words for Full (University of Pittsburgh Press) came out in 2010.
 This Clumsy Living was awarded the Bobbitt Prize from the Library of Congress; Animal Soul was a finalist for the National Book Critics Circle Award; and The Legend of Light received the Felix Pollak Prize in Poetry and was named a 1997 ALA Booklist Notable Book of the Year.
 Other titles are Insomnia Diary (University of Pittsburgh Press, 2004), and Plus Shipping (BOA, 1998), In the words of David Wojan, “Bob Hicok asks to be a voice of conscience in a conscience-less world.
 And, like all true prophets, his rage and consternation in the end transform themselves into a form of prayer, what one of his poems calls a ‘mad…devotion.’
 Hicok is able to instruct and console us, and that is a very rare thing indeed.”
-Elegy Owed will be published by Copper Canyon Press in 2013.

 A recipient of five Pushcart Prizes, Guggenheim and two NEA Fellowships, Hicok’s poetry has been selected for inclusion in six volumes of Best American Poetry.
 He is also the recipient of the Jerome J. Shestack Poetry Prize from The American Poetry Review and the Anne Halley Prize from The Massachusetts Review.
 Hicok is an associate professor of English at Virginia Tech.
 Prior to teaching, Hicok worked for nearly two decades as an automotive die designer and eventually owned his own business.